Bow Bridge, London: Maintenance

 Initially, local land and Abbey Mill were given to Barking Abbey for the maintenance of the bridge, but these properties and the responsibility eventually passed to Stratford Langthorne Abbey.
 The Abbess of Barking and Abbot of West Ham (i.e. Stratford Langthorne Abbey) argued about the obligation, a dispute that was settled in 1315.
 West Ham was to maintain the bridge and highway, but the Abbess would pay £200 annually in recompense.
 The Abbey's subsequent dissolution caused further lengthy litigation over maintenance of the bridge at Bow – with the successor landowners found responsible in 1691.
 The matter was not finally resolved until 1834, with the formation of a Turnpike Trust.

-In Song
+In song

 Various versions of the nursery rhyme London Bridge Is Falling Down make reference to Bow Bridge.
 The oldest known version could be that recalled by a correspondent to the Gentleman's Magazine in 1823, which he claimed to have heard from a woman who was a child in the reign of Charles II (r.
 1660–1685) and had the lyrics:

-There are a number of theories about the identity of the Fair Lady, including the idea that it may refer to Matilda, the builder of Bow Bridge and its neighbours, or that it may apply to the River Lea itself.
+There are a number of theories about the identity of the gay lady, fair lady, or Lady Lee/Lea of the rhyme; including the idea that it may refer to Matilda, the builder of Bow Bridge and its neighbours, or that it may apply to the River Lea itself.

-In Literature
+In literature

 In 1724, Daniel Defoe began publication of his account, A Tour thro' the Whole Island of Great Britain, of his travels around Britain.
 He begins his tour in Essex, starting with the crossing of the Lea at Bow Bridge: